Tubbz-alt/php-parser/README.md

 `regex` matches a single group of characters in a regular expression and passes the matched group to the `handler`.
 A group in a regular expression is the expression defined between `()`.

-`regex` particle expects the regex to define only one group, to match more than one group at once use `m_regex` particle instead.
+`regex` particle expects the regex to define only one group, to match more than one group at once use `mRegex` particle instead.

 `regex` particle uses [PHP regular expressions](http://php.net/manual/en/function.preg-match.php) to search for patterns.